 Similar to a student teacher or psychology intern, our clinicians have specific skills that they must be taught, must demonstrate, and must be approved by a senior-level clinician before they can sit for board certification or obtain their state license.
 For the ABA field, this amounts to 2,000 hours of supervised experience.

-In our Lancaster offices, there is a bigger support team that includes a Clinical Quality Manager (CQM), Clinical Operations Manager (COM), Client Services Coordinator, Business Manager, and more.
+In our Lancaster offices, there is a bigger support team that includes a Clinical Director, Clinical Supervisor, Operations Manager, Client Services Coordinator, Business Director, and more.

-The Clinical Quality Manager oversees the master’s level clinicians and ensures the quality of the ABA services we are providing to all of our clients.
-The Clinical Operations Manager (COM) ensures that we are complying with the state regulations that govern our field.
+Our Business Director heads up the backend operations that it takes to run the business and support the staff who provide clinical services to our clients.
+The Clinical Operations Manager ensures that we are complying with all state regulations that govern our field and works with our Assistant Clinical Operations Manager and Billing Specialist to make sure that clients have insurance coverage for services and work with the insurance companies.
 They also ensure that we are complying with your health insurance company’s requirements so that we make sure your services will be covered to the fullest extent that your insurance plan/s allow.

 You’ll meet and work with these compassionate individuals and many more folks who have all chosen this path to serve others through working at Swank Early Skills Development.